CarlHMitchell/RSCDS_Buffalo_Website/README.md

 ## Maintaining rscdsbuffalo.com

 This site is built with [Zola](https://www.getzola.org/), and source controlled with [Git](https://git-scm.com/).
+These instructions assume a POSIX terminal, e.g. "git bash" on Windows, ZSH on MacOS, BASH or ZSH on Linux, etc.

 Install Git and Zola if needed.

 Change to the `rscds_buffalo` folder in your terminal.

+Fetch & update the `main` branch: `git checkout main && git fetch && git pull --ff-only`.

+Create a new branch with `git checkout -b <branch name>`, e.g. `git checkout -b update_schedule_for_2026`.

 Edit the Markdown files as desired.
 Test changes by running `zola serve` and opening [the page it creates](http://127.0.0.1:1111) in your browser.
 Zola will re-generate the page when you change the Markdown sources.

-Commit changes to `git` (e.g. `git commit -a && git push`).
+Commit changes to `git` (e.g. `git commit -a`).
 Write a descriptive message.
 Try to have one change per commit, you can "roll back" commits independently if needed, that's harder if they have lots of changes.

+Push your changes up to GitHub & make a pull request to `main` from your branch.

 ## Deploying changes